Yanks’ streak without shutout ended at 220 by Minor, Rangers

 LEFT IN

 Yankees left fielder Clint Frazier drew big cheers when he threw out Elvis Andrus at home for the final out of the fifth.
-Frazier started in the outfield for the first time since being demoted to Triple-A in mid-June for a 2 1/2-month minor league stint that ended Sunday.
+Frazier started in the outfield for the first time since being demoted to Triple-A Scranton/Wilkes-Barre in mid-June for a 2 1/2-month minor league stint that ended Sunday.
 The brazen, red-headed slugger made a few embarrassing miscues in the outfield prior to the demotion and was tasked with sharpening his defense.

+“I made some good throws to home at Scranton in the last couple of months,” he said.
+“For it to carry over up here is obviously good for myself and good for the team.”

 It wasn’t all rosy for Frazier.
-He overran Nomar Mazara’s single in the eighth, but Mike Tauchman hustled to back him up and bailed him out.
+He overran Nomar Mazara’s single in the eighth, but center fielder Mike Tauchman hustled to back him up and bailed him out.
+Frazier, who missed much of 2018 following a concussion, also hit the wall hard chasing a fly ball in the first but said he was fine.

 TRAINER’S ROOM